Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Material and methods

 \subsubsection{Statistical features for amplitude and duration}

 The foraging behavior of ruminants can be characterized by the temporal sequence of JM, with sounds that vary according to given animal factors, foraging events and biochemical and physical properties of the feed eaten.
 For example, bites are characterized by a loud sound with a high amplitude peak, when forage is apprehended between incisors and the dental pad, and severed.
 Grazing chews produce loud sounds with lower intensity than bites.
 Composite chew-bites combine sound characteristics of grazing chews (first) and bites (later) during the same JM.
 Additionally, whereas exclusive bites and chews have a similar short duration, chew-bites have longer sound signals \citep{chelotti2018pattern}.
 Since grazing is composed by a mixed sequence of bites, chews and chew-bites, the amplitude frequency distribution peaks and spreads over a broader high amplitude region (Figure~\ref{fig:histograms}).
-The event duration distribution of grazing has a peak on the long duration region and it is distributed over the whole range of values.
 Conversely, ruminating chews are characterized by very low intensity sounds, associated probably to the wetness, fragmentation and partial degradation of feed being processed (rumen turnover is at least fifteen hours).
 Since rumination is composed of exclusive rumination chews, the amplitude frequency of rumination peaks in the very low amplitude region and is narrowly distributed around peak frequency (Figure~\ref{fig:histograms}).
-The duration histogram of rumination has similar characteristics to the amplitude histogram.
-Due to the asymmetric nature of amplitude and duration histograms, several moments (mean, standard deviation, skewness and kurtosis) were determined and considered as features.
+Due to the presence of chew-bites, the event duration distribution of grazing has a peak on the long duration region and it is distributed over a wide range of values.
+The duration histogram of rumination has similar characteristics to its amplitude histogram.
+Considering the asymmetric nature of amplitude and duration histograms, several moments (mean, standard deviation, skewness and kurtosis) were evaluated and considered as features.